pmndrs/drei/README.md

 # Controls

 If available controls have damping enabled by default, they manage their own updates, remove themselves on unmount, are compatible with the `invalidateFrameloop` canvas-flag.
-They inherit all props from their underlying [THREE controls](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/controls).
+They inherit all props from their underlying [THREE controls](https://github.com/mrdoob/three.js/tree/master/examples/jsm/controls).

 Some controls allow you to set `makeDefault`, similar to, for instance, PerspectiveCamera.
-This will set react-three-fiber's `controls` field in the root store.
+This will set @react-three/fiber's `controls` field in the root store.
 This can make it easier in situations where you want controls to be known and other parts of the app could respond to it.
 Some drei controls already take it into account, like CameraShake, Gizmo and TransformControls.

 Drei currently exports OrbitControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-orbitcontrols--orbit-controls-story), MapControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-mapcontrols--map-controls-scene-st), TrackballControls, ArcballControls, FlyControls, DeviceOrientationControls, PointerLockControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-pointerlockcontrols--pointer-lock-controls-scene-st), FirstPersonControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-firstpersoncontrols--first-person-controls-story)